College of Science Commencement: Frequently Asked Questions

 You will be seated by department.
 An usher will signal your department to line up at the right of the stage.
 Undergraduates will line up first, followed by Master's students, followed by PhD's.
 You will hand your card to one of the people seated at the laptop computer by the entrance to the stage.
 They will hand it back to you, and then you move forward and hand it to the name reader.

-- When can I tell my family/friends to arrive at the Tucson Convention Center Arena?
+- When can I tell my family/friends to arrive at the UA McKale Center?

 - Where do I tell my family/friends to park for the ceremony?